diem-project/diem-docs/reference/en/06 - Widgets.markdown

 ));
 [/code]

+Next example is to include your foo/show widget, and to pass a recordId parameter to the component.
+[code php]
+echo dm_get_widget('foo', 'show', array(
+  'recordId' => 'id'  //pass a recordId to the foo/show component ));
+[/code]

 Your list widgets have 2 required parameters, to configure the query.
 [code php]
 // include a list widget